hpssjellis/magenta-music-layer-research/README.md

 # magenta-layer-research
-Quick study to what effect different layers and training runs have on magenta
+Quick study of the effects different layers and training runs have on magenta Google's Tensorflow music generation Neural Network Program.